psurya1994/books/cal-newport-deep-work.md

 - Your ability to concentrate is only as good as your commitment to train it.

+### Strategy 10: Minimize unproductive distractions

+- There are two main sources of distractions on the internet: social media and infotainment (YouTube, reddit, BuzzFeed).
+Cal calls them "network tools".
+It's important to think deeply about the contribution of these things to our life.

+- We can't make them a part of our life just because they add "some" value; they often also come with significant tradeoffs (suceptable to addiction, weaken your attention muscles, drain your time and attention).
+Especially, when we can find other things that add more value with fewer tradeoffs (eg. talking to friends, reading a book, exercising, etc.,).

+- Identify core factors that determine success / happiness in your professional and personal life.
+Adopt a tool only if its positive impacts on these factors substantially outweigh the negatives.

+- How do we identify the factors?
+By listing your professional and personal goals, with activites that help you succeed.
+Then see if network tools are part of any of the supporting activites.

+- For me:
+	- Professional:
+		- Goal: Learn about and build cool ML models.
+		- Supporting activities: 1.
+Improving my coding and ML knowledge.
+2. Spend time using these improved skill to think about ideas and implement them.
+	- Personal:
+		- Goal: 1.
+Maintain good relationships.
+Ensure my close friends are healthy, sane and happy.
+2. Pursue side projects passionately.
+3. Find a partner
+		- Supporting activites: 1.
+Schedule calls and talk to them often.
+Share ideas.
+2. Spend time reading books after work.
+3. Talk to new people who share your values.
+	- The only goal that helps requires usage of social media is Personal Goal 3.
+So I can use it, but with strong limits and being super wary of the addictive aspects.

+- You often overestimate how much it'll impact you if you stop using social media.
+Take a 30-day sabbatical to find for yourself.

+### Strategy 11: Plan leisure, productive distractions

+- One could argue, "but I need to rest to recover!
+And mindless wandering on YouTube is a form of rest."
+That's not true!
+They only make you feel worse, you need to treat them like slow poison.

+- You can and **should** make deliberate use of your time outside work.
+Don't default to whatever catches your attention in the moment.

+- Have quality alternative activies to do.
+Have a list of productive distractions for the evening (preferable ones that don't need the use of internet).
+My list: quality books, exercise, cooking, chores, talking to friends / family, nap (if I'm feeling tired), write, side projects I'm passionate about, think about interesting research ideas (unrelated to main work), learn new skills: memory training / MMA, etc.,

+### Strategy 12:

 ### Extra strategies by Surya

 - I have experimented a lot with deep work myself, and I'd like to add some of the strategies that I've discovered work best for me.